Fuel & Vent Line Replacement:

 Step 7: Replacing the Hose Under Fuel Tank/ at the Chassis Front

-- Quickly pull off old hose at chassis steel line.
+- Prepare a replacement section of hose with clamps pre-attached.- Quickly pull off old hose at chassis steel line.
 Use a screwdriver bit to quickly plug the hose and minimize fuel leak.

 - Slide a new hose onto the steel line at the chassis.